Turki-Alzhrani/VFD-for-Induction-Motor/README.md

 # VFD-for-Indction-motor
 analyze three-phase induction motor using a Variable Frequency Drive (VFD) and to measure and compare the starting current and torque characteristics of the motor with and without the VFD soft-start system.

-Here is a concise, professional version of the README.
-It gets straight to the point while keeping all the technical details.

 ---